-Taking LSAT Practice Exam 1
+Taking LSAT Practice Exam 1, Resetting PE1

 How is Practice Exam 1 used?
 Why can't I reset it?